Legana/AMP_pub/02_build_training_data.md

 **Steps 3, 4 and 5** are fairly trivial.
 Length filters are applied and sequences with non-standard AAs removed

+**Also create a negative dataset which has equal amount of sequences to the positive dataset, to train a balanced model**

 ## Mature Peptide Background Dataset

 As a background dataset for mature peptides the ideal would be to take